google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 ## Widevine Encryption

-Everything in this command except the name of your files and the `--content-id` flag should be copied exactly from the example.
-The `--content-id` is 16 or 32 random hex digits.
+Everything in this command except the name of your files and the `--content_id` flag should be copied exactly from the example.
+The `--content_id` is 16 or 32 random hex digits.
 Use the keys provided here instead of your own.
 (This is how Widevine works.)